TABLE OF CONTENTS (HIDE)

 A Java

-contains an immutable sequence of Unicode characters.
-Unlike C/C++, where string is simply an array of char
+String contains an immutable sequence of Unicode characters.
+Unlike C/C++, where string is simply an array of char, A Java String is an object of the classjava.lang.

 Java